 Next, center the bottom of a torpedo level in the center of the end bearing.
 Mark the bottom of the other end of the level with the bubble centered.

-Next, measure from the mark to the top of the garage door at both ends.
-If the measurements differ average the measurements.
+Next, measure from the mark to the top of the garage door at both ends, if the measurements differ, average the measurements.

 Then, go to the center of the door, and measure and mark the same distance from the top of the door to the header above.

-Last, locate the center of the bracket and line up that with the mark.
+Last, locate the center of the spring anchor bracket and line up that with the mark.
 Plumb the bracket and screw the bracket to the header with 5/16″ X 1 5/8″ lag screws with washer heads.